 And if you don’t like an influencer, don’t follow them.
 Don’t “hate read,” don’t talk about them on message boards, don’t link to the content you want to snark about on Facebook, don’t even type their name.
 Any mention, even hate message boards and shares, help an influencer.
 It brings them higher in Google rankings, it introduces them to others who may visit and follow either as a fellow “hate read” or a new fan.
 An audience is an audience and every influencer needs an audience to survive.

-Questions About Blog Monetization
+Questions About Online and Social Media Monetization

 How can I tell I am reading a sponsored post?

 The FTC states it needs to be clear before you read anything about the product or brand that sponsored the content.
 You will notice in blog posts I will state before I mention the brand, “This post is sponsored by XXX.”
 On social media, that disclosure should be “above the fold” meaning you shouldn’t have to click to read more and see it.
 It needs to be clear in layman’s terms.
-It should be the use of #ad, [ad], #sponsored or [sponsored] and/or the “handshake tool” (the little thing that says paid partnership with brand above the photo or content) used on social media, or a clear announcement at the top of the content on a website.
+It should be the use of #ad, [ad], #sponsored or [sponsored] along with the “handshake tool” (the little thing that says paid partnership with brand above the photo or content) used on social media, or a clear announcement at the top of the content on a website.

 Some brands ask for more subtle of mentions.
-Many influencers are also more subtle because sponsored content as a rule isn’t as well received as non-sponsored content.
+Many influencers are also more subtle because sponsored content, as a rule, isn’t received as well as non-sponsored content.
 An audience is less likely to finish reading, heart, or comment on a sponsored piece of content and an audience is less likely to trust or connect with a site or influencers that publishes a high percentage of sponsored content.
 These may be with the use of hashtags like #sp, #partner, #collab, #[brandname]partner or #ambassador.
 Sites occasionally share the disclosure at the end of the article instead of the beginning or use language like, “thank you to this brand for partnering with me.”

 To learn more about influencer disclosure please visit: